f/git-rewrite-commits/hooks/README.md

 chmod +x .git/hooks/pre-commit
 ```

-### ✏️ prepare-commit-msg
+### 🎯 prepare-commit-msg
-**AI-powered commit message generation for every commit!**
+**Automatically generate AI-powered commit messages!**

 **What it does:**
+- Runs automatically when you commit without a message
+- Skips if you use `git commit -m "message"` (no conflict)
+- Reuses message from `pre-commit` if available (no duplicate generation)
-- Analyzes your staged changes
+- Analyzes your staged changes only if needed
-- Generates a complete commit message using AI
-- Pre-fills the commit message editor
-- You can edit or replace before saving
+- Inserts the AI message as default (you can edit before saving)

 **Installation:**
 ```bash